thingsboard/thingsboard.github.io/_includes/docs/user-guide/notifications.md

 To create a new device activity rule, follow these steps:

-- Сlick the “Add rule” button in the upper right corner of the Rules window;
+- Сlick the “Add rule” button in the upper right corner of the Rules tab;
-- In the new window, enter the rule`s name;
+- In the new pop-up window, enter the rule`s name;
 - Select trigger - Device activity;
 - Then, select template from the list or [create your own](#templates);
 - Specify the recipient of the notification.
 Click "Next";